 A: No. State Controller Guidelines mandate that under no circumstances do we release pay warrants early.

-A: Please contact your payroll representative in Employee Support Services immediately so a stop payment can be placed on the check.
+A: Please contact your You HR Representative in Employee Support Services immediately so a stop payment can be placed on the check.

 Once the State is sure that it has not been cashed, a replacement check will be issued.
 This process can take 2-4 weeks.

-A: In the case of a serious, unforeseeable hardship, employees may request an advance on their next paycheck (up to the number of days worked in the current pay period) by completing a Salary Advance Application form (PDF).
+A: In the case of a serious, unforeseeable hardship, employees may request an advance on their next paycheck (up to the number of days worked in the current pay period) by completing a Salary Advance Request (PDF).

 Employees who receive a salary advance will not be eligible for another advance until 365 calendar days have passed.